tricsi/upvote/src/content/Login.md

 all the games to score them fairly, you will be presented with\
 two random games to compare and decide which one of them is\
 better in given criteria: Innovation, Fun, Theme, Gameplay,\
-Graphics, and Technical.
+Graphics, Audio, and Control.
 You can also mark any of them as a tie.

 Only those who submitted a game are allowed to vote.
 Be aware that\
 we need as many votes as possible to end up with solid results, so\